CristianDavideConte/universalSmoothScroll/README.md

 ## Q: Do I need to have _`scroll-behavior: smooth`_ in my CSS ?
 A: NO!
 It will break the API.
 ## Q: How do I invoke the API methods ?
-A: Any Universal Smooth Scroll API function call has this structure: `uss.NAME_OF_THE_METHOD (ARGUMENTS);`
+A: Every Universal Smooth Scroll API function call has this structure: `uss.NAME_OF_THE_METHOD (ARGUMENTS);`
 ## Q: What is the difference between _`canOverlay = false`_ and _`canOverlay = true`_ ?
 A: They produce two completly different kind of scroll-animations.<br>
-_`canOverlay = false`_ means that before the scroll-animation you requested can be played any other scroll-animation on the same axis of the passed container is cancelled so this kind of scroll-animations always start from a no movement situation in order to be played.<br>
+_`canOverlay = false`_ means that before the scroll-animation you requested can be played any other scroll-animation on the same axis of the passed container is cancelled so this kind of scroll-animations always start from a no-movement situation in order to be played.<br>
-_`canOverlay = true`_ means that even if other scroll-animations on the same axis of the requested scroll-animation's container are currently being played they won't be cancelled by default and the new animation will be executed meanwhile the others are still playing.<br>
+_`canOverlay = true`_ means that even if other scroll-animations on the same axis of the passed container are currently being played they won't be cancelled by default and the new animation will be executed meanwhile the others are still playing.<br>
 This is an example of how different these two kind of scroll-animations are:<br>
 ```javascript
 const totalScrollAmount = wheelEvent => {